googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 offset 1.0 aligned to p₁.
 (The line passing through p₀ and p₁ will be referred to as line p₀p₁.)
 Colors at each position on line p₀p₁ are interpolated using the color line.
-For each position along line p₀p₁, the color at that position is projected on other side of the line.
+For each position along line p₀p₁, the color at that position is projected on either side of the line.

 The additional point, p₂, is used to rotate the gradient orientation in the space on either side of the line p₀p₁.
 The line passing through points p₀ and p₂